DominikDoom/a1111-sd-webui-tagcomplete/README.md

 	}
 }
 ```
-The numbers are specifying the tag type, which is dependant on the tag source.
+The numbers are specifying the tag type, which is dependent on the tag source.
 For an example, see [CSV tag data](#csv-tag-data).

 ### Aliases, Translations & Extra tags
 #### Aliases